2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-01.md

 **Minimal `InsightsController`**

 You can review the code of the InsightsController in the `Controllers` folder in the project.
+It's basically just a simple controller with one `Details(...)` action.

 **Activate it in the `StartUp.cs`**